johnb432/AIMEE/README.md

 - Changing ammo types
 - and more

-[No actions](https://steamcommunity.com/sharedfiles/filedetails/?id=2126300184)removes vanilla scroll wheel interactions, both mods can be used together.
+[No actions](https://steamcommunity.com/sharedfiles/filedetails/?id=2126300184) removes vanilla scroll wheel interactions, both mods can be used together.

 ## Credit